+General Distribution

-General Distribution Original: English
+Original: English

-Communication of 28 August 2003 received from the Government of the United States of America on behalf of the Member States of the Nuclear Suppliers Group
+Communication of 10 May 2005 received from the Government of Sweden on behalf of the participating Governments of the Nuclear Suppliers Group

-- 1. The Director General has received a letter dated 28 August 2003 from the Government of the United States of America on behalf of participating Governments of the "Nuclear Suppliers Group" (NSG)1.
-Attached to this letter is an updated version of a paper entitled "The Nuclear Suppliers Group: Its Origins, Role and Activities".
-The original version of the paper was issued as INFCIRC/539 on 15 September 1997, and a revision was issued on 17 April 2000 as INFCIRC/539/Rev.1. - 2.
+- 1. The Director General has received a letter dated 10 May 2005 from the Government of Sweden on behalf of participating Governments of the "Nuclear Suppliers Group (NSG)."
+Attached to this letter is an updated version of a paper entitled "The Nuclear Suppliers Group: Its Origins, Role and Activities."
+The original version of this paper was issued as INFCIRC/539 on 15 September 1997, and revisions were issued on 17 April 2000 and 16 September 2003. - 2.
 In the light of the wish expressed at the end of the letter, the revised version of the paper, attached hereto, is being circulated to Member States of the IAEA.

-1 A list of Members in the NSG is contained in the Attachment to the Annex.
+1 A list of NSG participants is contained in the Annex.